Spanish banks face fresh profit blow from mortgage overhaul

 Many lenders suffered heavy losses last year when the government imposed a clean-up of soured property assets and the country had to ask for 41 billion euros of European aid for the weakest banks.

-Sabadell and Banco Popular, which did not need state aid, are among the banks that would be worst hit by changes to their mortgage contracts because they used the floors more than most, analysts said.
+Sabadell (SABE.MC) and Banco Popular (POP.MC), which did not need state aid, are among the banks that would be worst hit by changes to their mortgage contracts because they used the floors more than most, analysts said.

 One-year Euribor rates are at 0.504 percent, while average rate floors on mortgages are about 3.2 percent at Sabadell and 2.8 percent at Popular, analysts at BPI said.